shimondoodkin/node-inflow/README.md

 ### function while(shared,loop_function,callback,debug)
-the way you use while is: this while is basicaly while(true), you break and it with break statment.

-you can define the position of while condition, where do you want it to be: at the begining or at the end.
+async while with a shared object, the way you use this while is this, this while is basicaly while(true) and, you break and it with a break statment. you can define the position of while condition, where you want it to be: at the begining or at the end. there you put a break statment. you should **use return**, when you call this.continue() or this.break() , otherwise it might **recurse back** to the function.

-in this while you also have: this.break()=call_the_Callback, and this.continue()=this.next();
+additionaly in while you have:

-also you should use **return**, when you call this.continue() or this.break() **otherwise it might recurse back to the function.**
+    this.break()=call_the_Callback,
+and
+    this.continue()=this.next();

 Async While example with break at the begining, probabaly less messy idea: